Jay Dahl: Career

 Dahl got New York out in the first inning, but allowed three runs in the second and four more in the third before being removed by manager Harry Craft.
 (Danny Coombs and Joe Hoerner, who followed Dahl on the mound for Houston, were also making their MLB debuts.)
 The Mets went on to win, 10–3.
 It was to be Dahl's only major league appearance.
-(As of 2022, Dahl is the most recent MLB player under the age of eighteen.)
+(As of 2025, Dahl is the most recent MLB player under the age of eighteen.)

 In Instructional League that fall, Dahl developed arm problems (the ailment was also described as being his back).
-He did not pitch at all in 1964, appearing in 11 games as an outfielder for Statesville Colts in the Western Carolinas League.
-In 1965, Dahl was back on the mound, starting seven games with Carolina League's Durham Bulls, then moving over to the Salisbury Astros of the WCL, where he had a 5–0 record.
+He did not pitch at all in 1964, appearing in 11 games as an outfielder for Statesville, North Carolina–based Statesville Colts in the Western Carolinas League.
+In 1965, Dahl was back on the mound, starting seven games with Carolina League's Durham Bulls, then moving over to the Salisbury, North Carolina–based Salisbury Astros of the WCL, where he had a 5–0 record.

 Death

 At 11:24 p.m. on Sunday, June 20, 1965, Dahl's teammate Gary Allen Marshall was driving a GTO with two passengers: Dahl and 20-year-old Patricia Ann Troutman.
 Apparently traveling at a high speed, the car hit a patch of sand on Lincolnton Road in Salisbury, skidded out of control for about 185 ft and slammed broadside into a tree.
 Troutman was killed instantly, and Dahl died of extensive internal injuries about three hours later in Salisbury's Rowan Memorial Hospital.
 Marshall survived the wreck but was blinded, also suffering a broken right arm and a broken right leg; he was later charged with manslaughter, but the charges were dismissed and he was allowed to return home to Hutchinson, Kansas.
 (Marshall later moved to Dallas and joined the ministry, tending to the newly blinded; he died in 2008, at the age of 62.)

 Earlier that day, Dahl had pitched the Salisbury Astros into first place; in celebration of his 7–3 victory over Gastonia, North Carolina, the players were the guests that evening at a steak dinner at the home of G. M. Hamilton, Salisbury's club president.
 Dahl and Marshall left after dinner and attended a movie with Troutman; they were returning her to her home when the crash occurred.

-As of December 2022, Dahl is the youngest player to die after appearing in the major leagues.
+As of February 2025, Dahl is the youngest player to die after appearing in the major leagues.